myrlund/dipper/README.md

 ### 1. Application configuration

-Packages are passed to `dipper.createApplication`, or set up in a JSON configuration file – by default `./config.json` – in the following manner:
+Packages are passed to `dipper.createApplication`, or set up in a JSON or Javascript configuration file – by default `./config.json` – in the following manner:

 ```json
 {